drrcastro/Leafcanwifi/README.md

 # Leafcanwifi
 Connecting a Nissan leaf to a wifi network to check soc

+It will connect to your wifi after you insert the desired ip, ssdi and pass... or create a network for you to connect.

 Using esphome, based on the idea of this page: https://blog.jingo.uk/notes-on-integrating-a-nissan-leaf-ze1-and-home-assistant/